awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-manually.md

 1. Choose **Execute**\.

-1. Choose **Execute this step** when you are ready to start the first step of the Automation workflow\.
-The Automation workflow proceeds with step one and pauses before running any subsequent steps specified in the Automation document you chose in step 3 of this procedure\.
+1. Choose **Execute this step** when you are ready to start the first step of the automation\.
+The automation proceeds with step one and pauses before running any subsequent steps specified in the Automation document you chose in step 3 of this procedure\.
 If the document has multiple steps, you must select **Execute this step** for each step for the workflow to proceed\.
 **Note**
-The console displays the status of the Automation execution\.
-If the Automation fails to run a step, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md)\.
+The console displays the status of the automation\.
+If the automation fails to run a step, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md)\.

-1. After you complete all steps specified in the Automation document, choose **Complete and view results** to finish the Automation workflow and view the results\.
+1. After you complete all steps specified in the Automation document, choose **Complete and view results** to finish the automation and view the results\.

-## Running an Automation workflow step by step \(command line\)<a name="automation-working-executing-manually-commandline"></a>
+## Running an automation step by step \(command line\)<a name="automation-working-executing-manually-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to manually run an Automation workflow step by step\.
+The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to manually run an automation step by step\.

-**To run an Automation workflow step by step**
+**To run an automation step by step**

 1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Run the following command to start a manual Automation workflow\.
+1. Run the following command to start a manual automation\.

 ------
 #### [ Linux ]

    ```
    aws ssm start-automation-execution \
        --document-name DocumentName \
        --mode Interactive \
        --parameters ParametersRequiredByDocument
    ```

 ------